mraltun/react-design-patterns/3) Controlled & Uncontrolled Components/Notes.md

 Uncontrolled Modal itself is the one that is controling whether or not it shown.
 It also controls when it's hidden.
 None other component has control over what it is doing.

+Uncontrolled Onboarding Flow is basically just a component that displays different steps in an onboarding process (i.e Asking user's name, then asking user's age and so on).

 # Controlled Components

 Components that do not keep track of their own state.
 All state is passed in as props (when we use the useState with text inputs).